iguanesolutions/comfyui-ig1-tools/README.md

-# ComfyUI Flux Tools
+# ComfyUI Tools

-This repository contains ComfyUI nodes to assist Flux generation workflow in ComfyUI.
+This repository contains ComfyUI nodes to assist generation in ComfyUI.
+It mostly direct toward hires image generation and automation.

 ## Installation